bbc/psammead/packages/components/psammead-consent-banner/README.md

 The typical use-case of this component is on top of the webpage of all page types.
 It is visible for new users.

-The `focusRef` prop is used so that the brand can be programmatically focussed for accessibility reasons.
-This ref will be assigned to an HTML anchor element which can be focussed using the DOM APIs: `focusRef.current.focus()`.
+The `focusRef` prop is used so that the title of the consent banner can be programmatically focussed for accessibility reasons.
+This ref will be assigned to an HTML heading element which can be focussed using the DOM APIs: `focusRef.current.focus()`.

 ```jsx
 import { ConsentBanner, ConsentBannerText } from '@bbc/psammead-consent-banner';